Uganda – Mountain Gorilla Trip 25th Jan – 4th Feb 2021

 Day 6: Kazinga Channel and transfer to Ishasha sector

 After breakfast, we head out for a boat cruise on the Kazinga channel.
 Elephants, buffaloes, antelopes, crocs, hippos and thousands of birds.
-This short channel of water is a tapestry of nature.
-The slow boat ride in the channel between Lake Edward and George is a real favourite… A packed lunch will sustain us for the journey to the Ishasha sector of QENP.
+This short channel of water is packed full of big mammal action.
+The slow boat ride in the channel between Lake Edward and George is a real favourite… We get up close so the experience is an intimate one.
+A packed lunch will sustain us for the journey to the Ishasha sector of QENP.
 A lovely drive through the park will hopefully reward us with sightings of a wide variety of wildlife.
 Here you will experience a change in the landscape from flat savanna grassland to jungle with thickets and fig trees.

 Transfer time (4 hours)

 Day 7: Morning and afternoon game drives in Ishasha